UCLA-MDSH/ucla-mdsh.github.io/_posts/students/2022-09-08-admittedstudents.md

 ## Student ID (BruinCard)

 To access the building on Saturday and Sunday you will need a Bruin Card.
-It is best to [apply online](https://secure.bruincard.ucla.edu/bcw/web/Home.aspx), submit your photo and pick it up once you are on campus.

-If you would like your Bruin Card picked up by our team.
-Please complete this [authorization form](https://www.mphhp.ph.ucla.edu/s/Third-Party-Pick-Up-Authorization-Form.pdf) and email it to our Student Affairs Officer Roxy Naranjo at <rlnaranjo@ph.ucla.edu>.
+It is best to [apply online](https://secure.bruincard.ucla.edu/bcw/web/Home.aspx) and submit your photo.
+The MDSH program will pick up your Bruin Card and have it available for you at the program orientation.
+Please complete this [authorization form](https://www.mphhp.ph.ucla.edu/s/Third-Party-Pick-Up-Authorization-Form.pdf) and email it to our Student Affairs Officer Chandler Eldridge at <celdridge@ph.ucla.edu>.

 ## Title IX Training